 To watch local TV stations, turn ON power to both the TV and the TV Roof Antenna.
 For the best TV reception, your antenna must point toward the nearest signal transmitter.

-You can find the exact locations of transmitting towers at www.fcc.gov/reports-research/maps/dtv-maps/
+For a list of all DTV signals available at your location, go to: www.fcc.gov/reports-research/maps/dtv-maps/

-Winegard AIR 360 Operation (If So Equipped)
+Winegard AIR 360 Operation

-- You must run a Channel Scan on your TV in order to receive maximum programming. - Ensure the antenna power supply (wall plate) is in the "ON" position and the green indicator light is illuminated. - A new scan will find any new channels that have been added in your area as well as finding any channels that have changed or moved since the last scan.
+- AIR 360 can receive VHF/UHF/FM frequencies while parked. - You must run a Channel Scan on your TV in order to receive maximum programming. - Ensure the antenna power supply (wall plate) is in the "ON" position and the green indicator light is illuminated. - A new scan will find any new channels that have been added in your area as well as finding any channels that have changed or moved since the last scan.